VietnamKnowledgeNewsletter

 Traffic Safety in Vietnam

-Road accidents — almost always motorbike — are the leading cause of serious injury and death for foreigners in Vietnam.
+Road accidents — most commonly motorbike — are the leading cause of serious injury and death for foreigners in Vietnam.
 How to stay out of the statistics.

 The single biggest health risk to foreigners in Vietnam is not malaria, dengue, or food poisoning.
 It is the traffic.
 Specifically, it is motorbikes.
-Embassy data from multiple countries consistently puts road accidents — almost always involving motorbikes ridden by tourists — as the leading cause of death and serious injury for their citizens in Vietnam.
+Embassy data from multiple countries consistently puts road accidents — most commonly involving motorbikes ridden by tourists — as the leading cause of death and serious injury for their citizens in Vietnam.

 This is not a reason to avoid bikes if you actually know what you are doing.
 It is a reason to take the risk seriously.